 So where did our 8.3% go if not for the in-river fishery?

 Some went to our ocean waters tribal and non-tribal troll (commercial).
-A little bit went to Area 7 sport, a little bit went to Area 9 sport.
+A little bit went to the Area 7 sport season, a little bit went to Area 9 sport.
 Some more went to Area 5 sport.
 Another little bit went to Area 10 sport…A little bit went to Tribal Tulalip Bay nets…

 Most of the impact is actually sport / recreational fishing in the marine areas.

-We would have to shutdown entire areas which would remove significant opportunity to harvest hatchery chinook throughout the ocean and Puget Sound, just to enable a fishery on the Skykomish, which is probably not the right thing to do.
+We would have to shut down entire areas which would remove significant opportunities to harvest hatchery chinook throughout the ocean and Puget Sound, just to enable a fishery on the Skykomish, which is probably not the right thing to do.

 Okay, so 2023 will suck, but what about 2024 and beyond?